 In order of their passing, here are some celebrity deaths in 2016 that you may have missed:

-David Bowie, androgynous British actor, rock singer-songwriter (Let’s Dance, Space Oddity, Starman, The Jean Genie, Changes; Life on Mars?; Rebel Rebel; Under Pressure, Dancing in the Street), Rock & Roll Hall of Famer, and senior citizen (born January 8, 1947 – died January 10, 2016; age 69).
+David Bowie, androgynous British actor, rock singer-songwriter (Let’s Dance, Space Oddity, Starman, The Jean Genie, Changes; Life on Mars?; Rebel Rebel; Under Pressure, Dancing in the Street), Rock & Roll Hall of Famer (born January 8, 1947 – died January 10, 2016; age 69).
 Cause of death for David Bowie was liver cancer.
 (David Bowie 1974 Photo: Beeld En Geluid Wiki)

-Glenn Frey, American musician, solo singer-songwriter (The Heat is On), guitarist with the Rock & Roll Hall of Fame group the Eagles (Take it Easy), and senior citizen (born November 6, 1948 – died January 18, 2016; age 67).
+Glenn Frey, American musician, solo singer-songwriter (The Heat is On), guitarist with the Rock & Roll Hall of Fame group the Eagles (Take it Easy) (born November 6, 1948 – died January 18, 2016; age 67).
 Glen Frey was diagnosed with rheumatoid arthritis around 2000 and died from complications from it, as well as acute ulcerative colitis and pneumonia, after undergoing gastrointestinal tract surgery.

-Harper Lee, American novelist (To Kill A Mockingbird; Go Set a Watchman) and octogenarian senior citizen (born April 28, 1926 – died February 19, 2016; age 89).
+Harper Lee, American novelist (To Kill A Mockingbird; Go Set a Watchman) (born April 28, 1926 – died February 19, 2016; age 89).
 No cause of death given; Harper Lee had a stroke in 2007.
 Harper Lee with Gregory Peck.
 (Harper Lee 2007 Photo: Eric Draper / White House)

 George Kennedy, Academy Award-winning American actor in movies (Cool Hand Luke, Airport, Naked Gun movies) and TV (The Blue Knight, Dallas) (born February 18, 1925 – died February 28, 2016; age 91).
 Cause of death for George Kennedy was a heart ailment; he had a history of heart disease.